hootsuite/atlantis/website/src/content/blog/atlantis-release.md

 ## Getting started with Atlantis
 If you'd like to try out Atlantis for your team you can download the latest release from https://github.com/hootsuite/atlantis/releases.
 If you run `atlantis bootstrap` you can get started in less than 5 minutes.
+To read more about Atlantis go to https://github.com/hootsuite/atlantis.

 Check out our video for more information:
 {{< youtube TmIPWda0IKg >}}